jd28/rollnw/README.md

    --T.S.
 Eliot, Little Gidding, The Four Quartets.
 ```

-rollNW is a simple modern static C++ library for Neverwinter Nights (and some Enhanced Edition) file formats and objects, that
+rollNW is a simple modern static C++/Python library for Neverwinter Nights (and some Enhanced Edition) file formats and objects, that

 - aims to implement an RPG engine inspired by NWN, excluding graphics and networking.
 - focuses on usage, instead of doing things the Aurora Engine Way.